calaldees/teachingWorkshops/teacherTraining/assessment.md

 2020 - 93% on to fe - 7% leave
 Why bother showing 93% of certificates - abolish GCSE's - progrss8 and EBAC and harms broard and balanced curriculum - cultural subject dropped
 Other countries don't have serious exams 16
+Why has it taken so long to identify GCSE are not working?
+Technical colleges 40% troubled pupils are doing well The fire in the flit is not visible unless struck

 Professor sarah jayne blackmore
 Professor of Psycology and Congative neuroscience